-- 4. Where the Commission has serious doubts as to whether its decision under paragraph 3 is being complied with, it shall instruct the national resolution authority to conduct the necessary investigations in accordance with Articles 33 and 34. - 5.
-If, on the basis of the investigations carried out by the Board, and after giving notice to the parties concerned to submit their comments, the Commission considers that the decision under paragraph 3 has not been complied with , it shall issue a decision to the national resolution authority of the Member State concerned requiring that authority to recover the misused amounts within a period of time to be determined by the Commission.
+- 4. Where the Commission has serious doubts as to whether its decision under paragraph 3 is being complied with, it shall [...]conduct the necessary investigations[...].
+For this purpose, the Commission may exercise such powers as are available to it under the regulations and other measures referred to in the fourth subparagraph of paragraph 3, and shall be guided by them. - 5.
+If, on the basis of the investigations carried out by the Commission[...], and after giving notice to the parties concerned to submit their comments, the Commission considers that the decision under paragraph 3 has not been complied with, it shall issue a decision to the national resolution authority of the Member State concerned requiring that authority to recover the misused amounts within a period of time to be determined by the Commission.
 The aid to be recovered pursuant to a recovery decision shall include interest at an appropriate rate fixed by the Commission and shall be paid over to the Board.

-The Board shall pay any amounts received under the first subparagraph into the Fund and take such amounts in consideration when determining contributions in accordance with Article 66.
+The Board shall pay any amounts received under the first subparagraph into the Fund and take such amounts in consideration when determining contributions in accordance with Article 66